thecloudgarage/Boomi-based-simulator/README.md

-# A simulation tool using Boomi
+# IoT simulation using Boomi

 ## Objective
 Build a process on top of Boomi integration that can serve as a simulator and testing tool for various purposes (mqtt/database/kafka/http, etc.)